XanaduAI/strawberryfields/doc/development/development_guide.rst

     - ``backend`` for tests that only import a Strawberry Fields backend,
     - ``frontend`` for tests that import the Strawberry Fields UI but do not make use of a backend,
-    - ``integration`` for tests that test integration of the frontend and backends,
+    - ``integration`` for tests that verify integration of the frontend and backends,
     - ``apps`` for tests of the applications layer

     When writing new tests, make sure to mark what components it tests.